 The tree itself is planted right by the front door and until recently was bigger than the house (which is also of considerable size).
 Christine greeted me kindly .
 She showed me pictures of the tree as it has grown and we sat down together in her lounge.

 Baby Helen Elizabeth was Christine’s and her husbands first child.
 Tragically she was born with Hirschsprung’s disease which is a rare condition affecting the bowel.
 When Helen was diagnosed there were only 30 recorded cases (there has been a cure discovered since involving surgery) she died in spring 1962 aged 5 months.
-Christine only has one picture of baby Helen (which Helen’s sister has). despite having had loads taken, none of the negatives would develop.
+Christine only has one picture of baby Helen (which Christine’s sister has).
+Despite having had loads taken, none of the negatives would develop.
 Eventually an uncle who was a chemist managed to develop one for her.
 She is smiling in it and her mass of dark hair is up in a top not.
 Christine’s recollection of this one and only picture of her little one made me think about how much we take pictures for granted these days and I made a mental note to have more printed off rather than store them all digitally.
 I asked her what made her choose a magnolia for Helen and she recalled the moment she decided.

 “we were driving back [from Devon to Cornwall].
 We had been to the crematorium .
 As a remembrance really because that’s where she is.
 We came up the A38 what is now Lee Mill there were all these magnolia trees.
 It would have been the same time as now[early April].
 This year its the same dates; Mothering Sunday was a fortnight after she died and Easter a fortnight after that.
 And we came along and all these Magnolia trees were out and it was an absolute picture.
 We decided that we would buy a tree in memory of her and that’s how it happened, really it was the time of year it happened and it all just seemed to come together. “